PennockTech/smtpdane/README.md

 Go 1.8 or greater is required.
 We use the `crypto/tls.Config.VerifyPeerCertificate` callback introduced in that release.

+Optionally, use `./.compile` instead of `go build` to embed extra repository information into the binary.

 ```console
 $ mkdir ~/go
 $ go get go.pennock.tech/smtpdane